 The focus of this program is large animal medicine, but all aspects of veterinary technician medicine are covered.
-The program utilizes the College’s dairy herd, a commercial companion animal hospital and internships to develop exposure to different species and to different aspects of veterinary medicine.
-Transportation to the commercial companion animal clinic is the student’s responsibility.
+The program utilizes the College’s dairy and beef herd and animal from commercial enterprises to develop exposure to different species and to different aspects of veterinary medicine.
+Transportation to off campus worksites is the student’s responsibility.
 The skills acquired in this program will give the graduate the ability to work for a veterinary clinic and many aspects of the veterinary industry such as sales and corporate and private animal nursing.
 The skills required for completion of this program are set by the American Veterinary Medical Association (AVMA).

 Estimated annual salary range for Agriculture and Animal Sciences graduates based on EMSI.
 Salary range represents 10th percentile - median annual wage for related occupations within a 100-mile radius from the center distance between Calmar and Peosta Campuses.View Career Details